 - Savin-Williams, R. C. (1987).
 Adolescence: An ethological perspective.
 New York: Springer/Verlag.

-Social and personality development, group disparities in development, adolescence, youth, sexuality, sexual behavior, gay, sexual orientation, identity, friends, peers, young adulthood
+Social and personality development, adolescence, youth, sexuality, sexual behavior, gay, sexual orientation, identity, friends, peers, young adulthood

 |The information on this bio page is taken from the CHE Annual Report.|